-This miso soup is without tofu or spring onions – two ingredients that I don’t always have at home.
+This miso soup is without tofu or spring onions – two fresh ingredients that I don’t always have at home.
 It’s made with three basic ingredients – homemade dashi stock, miso paste and wakame.
 You could use dashi granules, but I always like to make my own stock.

 Understandably, in a typical Malaysian kitchen, we may not have dashi stock.
 But its really easy and convenient to make – you only need to boil kelp and bonito flakes, and both are dried ingredients that have long shelf life.
 I always make a huge batch ahead and keep it in the fridge.

 MUST-HAVE INGREDIENTS FOR MISO SOUP